Theological differences between the Catholic Church and the Eastern Orthodox Church: Possible linguistic resolution

-In 1995, the Pontifical Council for Promoting Christian Unity (PCPU) pointed out that the Filioque conundrum may be a problem of language, rather than a problem of theology.
+In 1995, the Pontifical Council for Promoting Christian Unity (PCPCU) pointed out that the Filioque conundrum may be a problem of language, rather than a problem of theology.
 The word ἐκπορεύεσθαι in Greek indicates a primary cause or an ultimate cause; while the Latin word procedere indicates a procession but not from an ultimate cause.
 The Latin version may be more accurately retranslated into Greek as προϊέναι, rather than ἐκπορεύεσθαι.
 Metropolitan John Zizioulas declared that PCPCU position shows positive signs of reconciliation for the Filioque issue between the Eastern and Western churches.

-The sacraments
+Sacraments

-With regard to the Eucharist, both the Orthodox and Catholic Churches believe in the real presence but differ on transubstantiation.
+With regard to the Eucharist, both the Orthodox and Catholic churches believe in the real presence but differ on transubstantiation.
 The Orthodox Church holds that it is not the words of institution that change the substance into the Body and Blood, as is done in the Western liturgical rites, but instead, the epiclesis, which was not in the Roman Rite until 1969.
-Communion bread also varies between the Catholic and Orthodox Churches, with the Orthodox Church using leavened bread while Catholic Church uses unleavened bread.
+Communion bread also varies between the Catholic and Orthodox churches, with the Orthodox Church and some Eastern Catholics using leavened bread while Roman Catholic Church uses unleavened bread.

 Regarding the sacrament of holy orders, in the Orthodox married men can be ordained but, if they become widowed, they cannot remarry.
 Bishops are chosen from the monks (the monks are all celibate).
 In this, the Orthodox Church is closer to Catholics of oriental rites.
 In the Catholic Church, however, with the exception of the Eastern liturgical rites, priests maintain celibacy.

 The age of confirmation and holy communion also varies between Catholics and Orthodox; Orthodox infants receive chrismation and holy communion immediately after baptism, while Catholic children receive their first communion and confirmation from the age of 7.

 Neo-Palamism: theoria and hesychasm

 Neo-Palamism

 The 20th century saw the rise of neo-Palamism, c.q.
-"Neo-Orthodox Movement," in the Eastern Orthodox Churches.
-According to this point of view, which arose in defense of the Palamite distinction between essence and energia, Western theology is dominated by rational philosophy, while Orthodox theology is based on the experiential vision of God and the highest truth.
+"Neo-Orthodox Movement," in the Eastern Orthodox churches.
+According to this point of view, which arose in defense of the Palamite distinction between essence and energeia, Western theology is dominated by rational philosophy, while Orthodox theology is based on the experiential vision of God and the highest truth.
 According to neo-Palamism, this is a main division between East and West.